mia-platform/documentation/docs/fast_data/connectors/debezium_cdc.md

 - On the DB2 host, the Debezium management UDFs are available in the `$HOME/asncdctools/src` directory.
 UDFs are available from the [Debezium examples repository](https://github.com/debezium/debezium-examples/tree/main/tutorial/debezium-db2-init/db2server).

 :::info
 The DB2 connector has been tested with a DB2 Docker container, so we will report info based on that.
-If you would like to get deeper insights on how the database works, check the [official documentation](https://www.ibm.com/docs/en/db2/11.1?topic=SSEPGG_11.1.0/com.ibm.db2.luw.kc.doc/welcome.htm).
+If you would like to get deeper insights on how the database works, please check the [official documentation](https://www.ibm.com/docs/en/db2/11.1?topic=SSEPGG_11.1.0/com.ibm.db2.luw.kc.doc/welcome.htm).
 :::

 :::note